Chymyst/chymyst-core/docs/chymyst01.md

 ![Reaction diagram counter + incr, counter + decr after reaction](https://chymyst.github.io/chymyst-core/counter-multiple-molecules-after-reaction.svg)

-Currently, `Chymyst` will _not_ fully randomize the input molecules but make an implementation-dependent choice, designed to optimize the performance of the reaction scheduler.
+Currently, `Chymyst` will _not_ randomize the input molecules but make an implementation-dependent choice, designed to optimize the performance of the reaction scheduler.

-Importantly, it is _not possible_ to assign priorities to reactions or to molecules.
+It is important to keep in mind that we _cannot_ assign priorities to reactions or to input molecules.
 The chemical machine ignores the order in which reactions are listed in the `site(...)` call, as well as the order of molecules in the input list of each reaction.
-Just for the purposes of debugging, molecules will be printed in alphabetical order of names, and reactions will be printed in an unspecified but fixed order.
+Within debugging messages, input molecules will be printed in alphabetical order of names, output molecules will be printed in the order emitted, and reactions will be printed in an unspecified but fixed order.

 To summarize: When there are sufficiently many waiting molecules so that several different reactions could start, the order in which reactions will start is non-deterministic and unknown.

-If the priority of certain reactions is important for a particular application, it is the programmer's task to design the chemistry in such a way that those reactions start in the desired order.
+If the priority order of certain reactions is important for a particular application, it is the programmer's task to design the chemistry in such a way that those reactions start in the desired order.
 This is always possible by using auxiliary molecules and/or guard conditions.

-In fact, a facility for assigning priority to molecules or reactions would be counterproductive.
+In fact, a facility for assigning explicit priority ordering to molecules or reactions would be counterproductive!
 It will only give the programmer _an illusion of control_ over the order of reactions, while actually introducing subtle nondeterministic behavior.

-To illustrate this on an example, suppose we would like to compute the sum of a bunch of numbers in a concurrent way.
+To illustrate this on an example, suppose we would like to compute the sum of a bunch of numbers, where the numbers arrive concurrently at unknown times.
-We expect to receive many molecules `data(x)` with integer values `x`, and we need to compute and print the final sum value when no more `data(...)` molecules are present.
+In other words, we expect to receive many molecules `data(x)` with integer values `x`, and we need to compute and print the final sum value when no more `data(...)` molecules are present.

 Here is an (incorrect) attempt to design the chemistry for this program: